Jimmie 'JJ' Walker: 'Good Times' Wasn't Such A Good Time

 As the character JJ Evans on Good Times, famous for dropping the catchphrase "Dyn-O-Mite!," actor and standup comedian Jimmie Walker became one of the best-loved sitcom stars in the mid-'70s.
 Walker, who is currently in his early 70s, doesn't pull punches -- perhaps it's his standup comedy heritage that makes him such a truth-teller.
 He was recently interviewed by the Television Academy, and his insights about Good Times and his castmates are eye-opening.

 We've all had good jobs and bad.
 Sometimes, the people you work with feel like a family, and sometimes they really don't.
 Jimmie Walker ended up playing a part on a show about a close-knit family, but his TV family -- his co-stars -- were far from close in real life.
 Good Times was on the air from 1974-79, and it was a quality show with a great cast.
 Walker, though, feels the show could have lasted even longer if everyone had been on the same page.
 Instead, Walker and his co-stars -- particularly Esther Rolle and John Amos, his TV parents -- were more or less strangers.

-If you remember the show, it was about the Evans,’ a tight knit, African American family struggling to make ends meet and get by in this world.
-Both Parents worked hard to make sure their children had every advantage they could provide for them.
+If you remember the show, it was about the Evanses, a tight-knit, African American family struggling to make ends meet and get by in this world.
+Both parents worked hard to make sure their children had every advantage they could provide for them.